Eduard von Falz-Fein

-Baron Eduard Oleg Alexandrowitsch von Falz-Fein (14 September 1912 – 17 November 2018) was a Russian-born Liechtensteiner businessman, journalist, and sportsman.
-He served as a "sports diplomat" who initiated the Olympic movement in Liechtenstein and was vice president of the Liechtenstein Olympic Committee in the mid-1930s.
-His Father Alexander Eduardovich is an agronomist, brother of the founder of the Askania-Nova biosphere reserve, Friedrich von Falz-Fein, mother Vera Nikolaevna is from a family of generals and admirals of the Russian fleet Yepanchins.
+Baron Eduard Oleg Alexandrowitsch von Falz-Fein (14 September 1912 – 17 November 2018) was a Liechtensteiner businessman, journalist, and sportsman.

 Biography

-Von Falz-Fein was born in Gavrilovka, Kherson Governorate, Russian Empire (now in Ukraine).
+Von Falz-Fein was born in Havrylivka, Kherson Governorate, Russian Empire (now Ukraine).
+His father Alexander Eduardovich was an agronomist, brother of the founder of the Askania-Nova biosphere reserve in southern Ukraine, Friedrich von Falz-Fein.
+His mother Vera Nikolaevna was from a family of generals and admirals of the Russian fleet Yepanchins.

+He served as a "sports diplomat" who under his initiative, alongside Woldemar von Falz-Fein, formed the Olympic movement in Liechtenstein and was vice president of the Liechtenstein Olympic Committee in the mid-1930s.

 In 1951 and from 1953 until 1973, he was President of the Liechtenstein Cycling Association.
 Falz-Fein funded much of the research on the identification of the Romanov family remains.
 He turned 100 on 14 September 2012.
 He was a cousin of an Olympic bobsledder Eduard Theodor von Falz-Fein (1912–1974).
 Falz-Fein died in a house fire in Vaduz on 17 November 2018 at the age of 106.
 At the time of his death, Eduard was the oldest living resident of Liechtenstein.

+Falz-Fein is credited in Russia with helping bring the 1980 Summer Olympics to Moscow.
+Ideologically unfriendly to communism, he still considered Russia [the Soviet Union] his homeland and lobbied IOC members to vote for Moscow.
+He was friends with Soviet sports officials.